-- 2. Roll the left selector wheel until Meter Setup appears on the display. - 3.
-Press the left selector wheel.
+- Roll the left selector wheel until Meter Setup appears on the display. - 3.
+Press the left selector wheel. - Adjust Outside Temp.
+Display appears first on the display.

-- Roll the left selector wheel until "Trip A" Reset Timing appears on the display, then press the left selector wheel. - The display switches to the customization setup screen, where you can select When Fully Refueled, When Ignition Is Turned OFF, Manual Reset, or Back. - Roll the left selector wheel and select When Fully Refueled, then press the left selector wheel. - ► The display will return to the customization menu screen.
+- Roll the left selector wheel until "Trip A" Reset Timing appears on the display, then press the left selector wheel. - The display switches to the customization setup screen, where you can select When Fully Refueled, When Ignition Is Turned OFF, Manual Reset, or Back. - Roll the left selector wheel and select When Fully Refueled, then press the left selector wheel. - The display will return to the customization menu screen.